w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 as well of the manufactured products.
 They benefit from predictions of machine failures and early discovery of anomalies to prevent costly downtime and maintenance efforts.

+Typical examples aimed at enhancing safety or protecting the environment include:
-Monitoring of connected manufacturing equipment and the environment at the production facility for the presence of poisonous gases, excessive noise or heat increases the safety of the workers and reduces the risks of incidents or accidents.
+* Monitoring of connected manufacturing equipment and the environment at production facilities for the presence of poisonous gases.

-Monitoring of vehicles,
-fuel costs,
+* Monitoring excessive noise or heat.
+* Leakage detection and prediction of pipeline usage in offshore platforms.
+* Monitoring and controlling the levels of chemicals in tanks and reservoirs.
+The goals of these use cases are to identify risk to the safety of workers or the environment and reduce the risks of incidents or accidents.
+Therefore there should also be a mechanism to raise alerts or invoke safety failsafes in a timely manner when hazards are identified.

+Additional examples aimed at optimizing costs or processing include:
-maintenance needs and assignments helps to optimize the full utilization of the vehicle fleet.
+* Monitoring of vehicles, fuel costs, maintenance needs and assignments helps to optimize the full utilization of the vehicle fleet.
-Shipments can be tracked to be en-route to ensure consistent quality and condition of the transported goods.
+* Tracking shipments en-route to ensure consistent quality and condition of transported goods.
   This is especially useful to assert the integrity of the cold-chain from warehouses to refrigerated trucks to delivery.

-Automated reading of residential and C&I (Commercial and Industrial) meters, and billing offers continuous insights into resource consumption and potential bottlenecks.
+* Automated reading of residential and C&I (Commercial and Industrial) meters, coordinatd with billing, offers continuous insights into resource consumption and potential bottlenecks.
-Monitoring the condition and output of distributed renewable energy generation equipment enables optimisation of distributed energy resources.
+* Monitoring the condition and output of distributed renewable energy generation equipment enables optimisation of distributed energy resources.

-Offshore platform monitoring,
-leakage detection and prediction of pipelines as well as monitoring and controlling the levels in tanks and reservoirs helps to improve the industrial safety for the workforce as well as for the environment.
-Automated calculation of a distributed stock through various storage tanks and delivery pipes/trucks allows for improved planning and resource optimisation.
+* Automated calculation of a distributed stock through various storage tanks and delivery pipes/trucks allows for improved planning and resource optimisation.

 ### Insurance

+Examples include:
-Usage based insurance can be offered with usage tracking and customized insurance policies.
+* Usage based insurance can be offered with usage tracking and customized insurance policies.
-Predictive weather monitoring and re-routing fleet vehicles to covered garages can limit loss due to hail and tree damage.
+* Predictive weather monitoring and re-routing of fleet vehicles to covered garages can limit loss due to hail and tree damage.

 ### Agriculture

+Examples include:
-Soil condition monitoring and creating optimal plans for watering, fertilizing as well as monitoring the produce conditions optimize the quality and output of agricultural produce.
+* Soil condition monitoring and creation of optimal plans for watering, and fertilizing.
+* Monitoring production conditions to optimize the quality and output of agricultural produce.

 ### Healthcare

+Examples include:
-Data collection and analytics of clinical trial data helps to gain insights into new areas.
+* Data collection and analytics of clinical trial data to gain insights into treatment effectiveness.
-Remote patient monitoring mitigates the risk of undetected critical situations for elderly people and patients after hospitalization.
+* Remote patient monitoring to mitigate  the risk of undetected critical situations for elderly people and patients after hospitalization.

 ### Environment

+[//]: # (McCool: What about earthquake, landslide, or high winds alerts, which might require a more urgent response, eg. shutting down trains?)

+Examples include:
-Monitoring of air pollution,
-water pollution and other environmental risk factors such as fine dust, ozone, volatile organic compounds, radioactivity, temperature, and humidity to detect critical environment conditions can prevent unrecoverable health or environment damages.
+* Monitoring of air pollution, water pollution and other environmental risk factors such as fine dust, ozone, volatile organic compounds, radioactivity, temperature, and humidity The goal is to detect critical environment conditions in order to prevent unrecoverable health or environment damages.
+Such monitoring should be combined with a mechanism to raise alerts when hazardous conditions are detected.

 ### Smart cities and buildings

+Examples include:
-Monitoring of bridges, dams, levees, and canals for material condition, deterioration, vibrations discovers maintenance repair work and prevents significant damage.
+* Monitoring of bridges, dams, levees, and canals for material condition, deterioration, and vibration with the goal of identifing needed maintenance or repair work and preventing significant damage.
-Monitoring of highways and providing appropriate signage ensures optimized traffic flow.
+* Monitoring of highways and providing appropriate signage that ensures optimized traffic flow.
-Smart control of street lights based on presence detection, weather predictions, etc reduced cost.
+* Smart control of street lights based on presence detection and weather predictions to reduce energy costs.
-Monitoring the energy usage throughout the building helps to optimize resource consumption and reduce waste.
+* Monitoring the energy usage throughout a building to help optimize resource consumption and reduce waste.

 ### Connected Car

-Monitoring of operation status, prediction of service needs optimizes maintenance needs and costs.
+* Monitoring of operation status and prediction of service needs optimizes maintenance needs and costs.
-Driver safety is enhanced with notifications of an early warning system for critical road and traffic conditions.
+* Driver safety can be enhanced with notifications from an early warning system of critical road and traffic conditions.

-## Key scenarios (MK)
+## Key scenarios and common patterns

+[//]: # (McCool: The purpose of this section is the same as the "common patterns" section of the architecture doc, so let's summarize that here; I have modified the title to capture both ideas)

-[//]: # (Next, discuss the key scenarios which move beyond the most canonical example, showing how they are addressed using example code:
+[//]: # (MK: Next, discuss the key scenarios which move beyond the most canonical example, showing how they are addressed using example code:
 …
 Scenario 1